A first-class approach of higher derivative Maxwell-Chern-Simons Proca model: The MCS-Proca model

-For the first-class system endorsed with the phase space parameterized by $ \{A_{\mu },p^{\mu }\}$ and subject to the first-class constraints (\ref {pcein}), the fundamental classical observables read as $\{A_{i}+\tfrac{1}{ m^{2}}\partial _{i}p_{0},A_{0}$\ and\ $p_{i}+b\varepsilon _{0ij}A^{j}\}$, and for that with the phase space parameterized by $\{A_{i},p^{i},V^{\mu },P_{\mu }\}$ and subject to the first-class constraints (\ref{x9}) and (\ref {x10}) the fundamental classical observables are $\{A_{i}+\tfrac{1}{m} \varepsilon _{0ij}P^{j},-\tfrac{1}{m}\varepsilon _{0ij}\partial ^{i}V^{j}$\ and\ $p_{i}+b\varepsilon _{0ij}A^{j}\}$.
-As the number of physical degrees of freedom is the same for both theories and we can identify a set of fundamental classical observables (such that they are in one to one correspondence and they possess the same Poisson brackets) the first-class theories are equivalent.
+Since the number of physical degrees of freedom is the same for both first-class theories and for each of them we are able to identify a set of fundamental classical observables such that they are in one-to-one correspondence and possess the same Poisson brackets, the first-class theories are equivalent.
 As a result, the GU and the first-class systems remain equivalent also at the level of the Hamiltonian path integral quantization.
 This further implies that the first-class system is completely equivalent with the original second-class theory.
 Due to this equivalence we can replace the Hamiltonian path integral of MCS-Proca model with that one associated with the first-class system